-Research Participation Requirements
+Research Participation Overview

 - The Psychology Department regards your exposure to psychological research as an educational experience.
 This is comparable to a laboratory section of introductory courses in other sciences, and it serves to acquaint students with a broad cross-section of contemporary psychological research.

 - The participation of students is appreciated and essential to the research of the Psychology Department.
 Students' research contributions become a lasting part of the body of scientific psychological knowledge.

 - The number of research hours you must complete depends on the course and semester you are enrolled.
 You will receive one half-credit (0.5) for every 30 minutes of study participation.

 - The current requirement is 5.0 credits for the Fall of 2020.